injeyhwang/injeyhwang.github.io/README.md

 `$ yarn deploy`

-Note: This will deploy the build to `master` branch of your repository, my default branch is configured to `dev`.
-Make sure you have a separate development branch!
-Otherwise you'll overwrite to master branch and you'll have to `git revert` or `git reset` to previous.
+*Note: This command will deploy the build to `master` branch of the project repository.
+Recall that my default branch is configured to the `dev` branch and that I do all of my development work there.
+Make sure that you have a separate branch from the `master` branch if building a personal GitHub Page Website.
+Otherwise, the command will overwrite the `master` branch's contents with the build of the React App, removing all files pre-deployment.
+This happened to me and had to use `git reset --hard` to recover the source files.
+Great learning experience!*

 **5.** Go to the project repository's Setting and provide your custom domain.
 In my case, it's michaelihwang.com